 Truth be told, Caroline doesn’t watch any network TV.
 She does watch DVDs.
-She enjoys Baby Einstein videos and will also sit down and watch something if we have it on (think A&E Pride and Prejudice).
+She enjoys Baby Einstein DVDs and Pride and Prejudice).
 But her current obsession – and I do mean obsession – is watching DVDs of herself.

 David copies all our home videos onto DVD so we can easily watch them without having to run it through the camcorder.
 Caroline is ENTHRALLED with watching us on TV.
 She calls them “Baby Caroline”.
 We call them CTV.